A Passion for Inquiry

 Preparing Transformative Leaders

-Guided by political scientist Luis Fraga and theologian Timothy Matovina, the Institute for Latino Studies advances understanding of the fastest-growing and youngest population in the country and in the U.S. Catholic Church.
+Guided by political scientist Luis Fraga, the Institute for Latino Studies advances understanding of the fastest-growing and youngest population in the country and in the U.S. Catholic Church.
 ILS strengthens Notre Dame’s mission to prepare transformative leaders among Latinos and all members of our society.

 Renowned for her research at the intersection of musicology and theology, endowed professor Margot Fassler directs Sacred Music at Notre Dame, one of the world’s leading programs in sacred music for many faiths and the unquestioned leader in Catholic sacred music.
 This innovative program builds multi-generational partnerships between academia and communities of worship.

 Raising Kids with Character